 In 2017, Carter was hospitalized after he became dehydrated while working on a Habitat for Humanity build in Winnipeg, Canada.
 He was able to return to the Habitat site the next day.

-Carter’s latest health scare occurred Monday morning as he was headed out to a hunting trip, according to Deanna Congileo, the Carters’ press secretary.
+When Carter broke his hip in May it was as he was headed out to a hunting trip, according to Deanna Congileo, the Carters’ press secretary.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.